-Field/Button Туре Action/Description Inte erface Detail Slot-POD-Port read-only Display the interface's slot, POD and port numbers.
-Since the SA 600 currently supports only one slot, the Slot field is always "1."
+Field/Button Туре Action/Description Interface Detail Slot-POD-Port read-only Display the interface's slot, POD and port numbers.
+Since the SA 100 has only one slot, the Slot field is always "1."
 Interface Name read/write Specify the interface name (32 characters max).
 Interface ID read/write Specify the interface ID (32 characters max).
 Set ADMIN Status read/write Set the administrative state for this interface on power-up.
 Default is up (on-line).
 Set to Down (off-line) when you run diagnostics.
-Testing is not supported by the SA 600.
+Testing is not supported by the SA 100.
 OPS Status read-only Display the operational state of the interface.
-Configuration Management Cell Delineation read/write DS3/E3 interfaces only: set/display the cell delineation or cell synchronization method for this interface.
-HcsBased - This enables HCS-based cell delineation.
-PlcpFrame - This enables Physical Layer Convergence Protocol cell delineation. read-only All other interfaces: displays the type of cell delineation: HcsBased.
+Configuration Management Cell Delineation read/write DS3/E3 interfaces only: set/display the cell delineation or cell synchronization method for this interface. • HcsBased - This enables HCS-based cell delineation. • PlcpFrame - This enables Physical Layer Convergence Protocol cell delineation. read-only All other interfaces: displays the type of cell delineation: HcsBased.
+Cell Scrambling read/write Set/display whether cell scrambling is enabled, disabled, or not applicable.